eapostol/minimalES6-v01/README.md

     13. (new 2017-25-01) "Gulp": "^3.9.1"

-No warnings should show upat this point...
+No warnings should show up at this point...

 7. Then create a file called .babelrc .
 You see the source file for the code in this repo.
 This makes babel use ES2015 for sure.